MoritzBS/MoritzBS.github.io/_posts/2024-19-09-NewPublicationSeptember2024.markdown

 - What role do blockchain innovations play in facilitating trade within GVCs?
 - What barriers are hindering the adoption of blockchain in trade?

-Our findings categorize blockchain applications into five core areas: Trade Documents, Trade Finance, Trusted Real-Time Information Sharing, Provenance, and Sustainable GVC.
+The findings categorize blockchain applications into five core areas: Trade Documents, Trade Finance, Trusted Real-Time Information Sharing, Provenance, and Sustainable GVC.

 ## Methodology